slaimon/invaders/README.md

 # Space Invaders Emulator

-This is an emulator for the original Space Invaders machine based on the Intel 8080.
+An emulator for the original *Space Invaders* arcade machine, built around the Intel 8080 processor.

-I originally wrote it in 2019 but never got it to display anything, only running a couple test programs made for the CP/M operating system.
-So I'm tidying it up a bit and trying to get it to work.

-I tried to write it in a modular way, so as to be able to easily adapt it to other machines based on the same processor.
-For instance, I'd like to be able to run a simple Altair 8800 emulator.

-The programs in the `examples` folder are meant to illustrate different possible applications of the supplied functions.
-They are:

-- `disassembler`, a disassembler program.
-It takes two arguments: the input filename and the output filename.
-   For instance, `./disassembler assets/INVADERS listing.txt` produces a disassembly of the original Space Invaders program.
-You can also do `make listing` to compile the disassembler and run said command.

-- `step`, a program that takes one argument, the name of a ROM file, and executes it step by step.
-After each step a crude TUI (terminal user interface) is displayed showing the contents of the CPU registers and a disassembly of the instructions that will be executed next.
-The program quits when the user types either `Q` or `C` (case insensitive) and presses enter.

-- `tester`, a program that takes the name of a ROM file and executes it like a CP/M program, handling text output.
-It is specifically made to run the tests in `./assets/`.
-You can run all of these tests in sequence by doing `make test`.

-- `logger`, a program to print out a log of all the steps performed by the `tester` program, and the CPU state at each step.
-It takes three arguments: the input ROM file, the output log file and the maximum number of iterations to perform before halting.
-This program was especially useful in the early debugging phase of this emulator: if you have another program that does the same thing, but for a working emulator, then all you need to do is compare the two files they produce to find what your implementation is doing wrong.
-You can run a sample log by doing `make log`.
-Be careful playing with the `MAX_ITERATIONS` argument: execution logs tend to become very large, very quickly (computers are FAST!)
+Originally started in 2019, this project initially ran only a few CP/M test programs but never displayed anything.
+Now, I'm revisiting it, cleaning up the code, and working toward full functionality.

+Designed with modularity in mind, this emulator could be adapted to other 8080-based machines, like an Altair 8800.

+### Example Programs

+The `examples/` folder contains tools to explore and debug ROMs:

+- **`disassembler`** – Converts ROMs into human-readable assembly (e.g., `make listing`).
+- **`step`** – Runs a ROM step by step, displaying CPU registers and upcoming instructions.
+Quit with `Q` or `C`.
+- **`tester`** – Simulates CP/M execution for test programs (`make test` to run all).
+- **`logger`** – Records every CPU step for debugging, useful for comparing against a working emulator (`make log`).

+All these programs are valid targets for `make`.